 Zoom has launched an extension that integrates with Google Calendar and Outlook.
 If you use one of these, you can schedule your Zoom meetings right from your calendar.
 You will get a shareable link to invite new members.

-There are two cool features to conduct seminars or a tutorial call.
+There are two cool features for conducting seminars and tutorial calls.

 The first is the “Annotate” function: underline important moments on the screen during the screen sharing session with the help of different arrows, means of highlighting and an outlined cursor.
 This is extremely useful for remote studying and video presentations.

 The second is Virtual Background.
 If you don’t want somebody to see your room, you can choose another background from the Zoom’s gallery or even pick up your own with your company’s logo on it.

 Zoom is paid.
 There is a free plan, however, which is significantly cut in functionality.

 If you are a team member who is always on the line with potential customers, partners or representatives, it’s important to schedule your day properly, taking into account your new daily routine away from the office.